ivmarkov/edge-executor/README.md

 **Great features carried over from [async-executor](https://github.com/smol-rs/async-executor)**:

-- Futures spawned on `edge_executor::LocalExecutor` need to live only as long as the executor itself, which enables stack borrows;
+- Futures spawned on the executor need to live only as long as the executor itself, which enables stack borrows;

 - Completely portable and async. `Executor::run` simply returns a `Future`.
 Polling this future runs the executor, i.e. `block_on(executor.run(core::task:forever::<()>()))`;